Skip to content

 python down.txt

-Wait for the terminal to indicate that the download is complete.
+Wait for the terminal to indicate the download is complete.

 Returning existing local_dir `pretrained_models\Spark-TTS-0.5B` as remote repo cannot be accessed in `snapshot_download` ((MaxRetryError("HTTPSConnectionPool(host='huggingface.co', port=443): Max retries exceeded with url: /api/models/SparkAudio/Spark-TTS-0.5B/revision/main (Caused by ConnectTimeoutError(<urllib3.connection.HTTPSConnection object at 0x000001BC4C8A4430>, 'Connection to huggingface.co timed out. (connect timeout=None)'))"), '(Request ID: aa61d1fb-ffc7-4479-9a99-2258c1bc0aee)')).